boxcutter/ubuntu/README.md

 configuration management tool, to override the default of `latest`.
 The value of `CM_VERSION` should have the form `x.y` or `x.y.z`, such as `CM_VERSION := 11.12.4`

+The variable `UPDATE` can be used to perform OS patch management.
+The default is to not apply OS updates by default.
+When `UPDATE := true`, the latest OS updates will be applied.

 Another use for `Makefile.local` is to override the default locations for the Ubuntu install ISO files.